Promoting Research Opportunities to Maximize Innovation and Scholarly Excellence

 College of Liberal Arts Graduate Student Research Support Program

 To enhance institutional excellence and to promote all areas of intellectual inquiry, the College of Liberal Arts is continuing the PROMISE Award program.
 PROMISE will promote research opportunities to maximize innovation and scholarly excellence in graduate education.
 Building upon the model established with the Aspire Research Enhancement Grants for faculty, PROMISE supports CLA graduate student research, exhibition, scholarly activity and conference travel.
 The Provost and the Dean will provide support for this program.
-Applications will be funded and managed by the CLA Dean’s Office.
-Dean David Reingold has allocated $200,000 for this program for FY 2018 and will assess funding levels at the end of the year.
+Applications will be managed by the CLA Dean’s Office.

 PROMISE Funding is structured in two tiers: